7summer/-/README.md

    - you can not to save data to file if you don't want to save current data

 ## Inquiry-Data
+   - *In main function*
+      - We can inquiry the number ,name ,total score ,total score of man's project and total score of woman's project of all schools
+      - We can inquiry the winning school of all projects

+   - *In this function*
+      - We can inquiry the total score ,total score of man's project and total score of woman's project of the school according to entering school name or school number by user
+      - We can inquiry the credit of project which the school participating
+      - We can inquiry the project that the school has earned credit
+      - We can inquiry the credit of a certain project in the school
+      - We can inquiry the project that have been carried out or the project that have not been carried out
+      - We can inquiry the participating school for each project

 ## Modify-Data
+   - We can modify the name of school or project
+   - We cam modify the position ,progress ,credit and participating school of project

 ## Find-School-Sorting
+   - We can sort according to school number ,total score ,totao score of man's project and total score of woman's project

 ## Examine-Data
    - *Examine-Name-Project*